conduktor/conduktor-docs/docs/guide/reference/interceptor-reference.md

 ## Dynamic header injection Interceptor

-Conduktor Gateway's dynamic header <GlossaryTerm>Interceptor</GlossaryTerm> injects headers (such as user ip) to the messages as they are produced through Gateway.
+This Interceptor injects headers (such as user IP) to the messages as they are produced through Gateway.
 We support templating in this format: `X-CLIENT_IP: "{{userIp}} testing"`.

 Here are the values we can expand: